sal96ali/Csharp-connection-with-SQL-Server/README.md

                 MyConnection.Execute("[dbo].[People_Insertt] @FName, @LName ,@Email ,@Phone", people);
             }
         }
-      The next is deletion method DeleteData() it recieve one parameter from txtLastName.Text and using the SQL query delete the record public void DeleteData(string lastNameD)
+      The next is deletion method DeleteData() that recieves one parameter from txtLastName.Text(TextBox), and using the SQL query to delete the record: <br>
+        public void DeleteData(string lastNameD)
         {
             using (IDbConnection MyConnection = new System.Data.SqlClient.SqlConnection(ConnectionToSQL.ConnectionValue("salimConnection")))